FOREX-Dollar gains before Fed meeting, jobs data

 The European Central Bank (ECB) is widely expected to raise rates for the seventh straight meeting on Thursday, with a 50 basis points increase on the table.

-The yen hit a seven-week low against the dollar after the Bank of Japan on Friday kept ultra-low interest rates but announced a plan to review its past monetary policy moves.
+The yen continued to weaken against the dollar after the Bank of Japan on Friday kept ultra-low interest rates but announced a plan to review its past monetary policy moves.

 The Reserve Bank of Australia is also widely expected to extend a rate pause on Tuesday.